2004gayatr/Personal-Portfolio-Website/README.md

 ## 📌 Project Overview
 This project is a Personal Portfolio Website developed using HTML, CSS, and JavaScript.
-The website showcases personal information, technical skills, projects, and a contact form with a clean, structured, and responsive design.
+The website is designed to present personal information, technical skills, projects, and a contact form in a clean, structured, and responsive layout.

 ---